Luxury Puglia, Italy: the insider’s guide to planning a trip that feels like a secret

-Let me tell you something about Puglia that most travel sites won’t: this is the region that ruins you for everywhere else.
 The heel of Italy’s boot.
-The place where the light falls differently, where the olive trees are so ancient they feel like witnesses to history, where you eat the best burrata of your life in a little square and can’t quite believe this all exists.
+The place where the light falls differently, where the olive trees are so ancient they feel like witnesses to history, some over 3,000 years old, and standing next to them stops you mid-sentence.
+Where you eat the best burrata of your life in a little square and can’t quite believe this all exists.

 The Adriatic and Ionian Sea, Puglia